 Though the plan was in motion, John went back to his team, a senior intelligence official said.

-the last hour," he told them, "if we get any piece of information that suggests it's not him, somebody has to raise their hand before we risk American lives."
+"Right up to the last hour," he told them, "if we get any piece of information that suggests it's not him, somebody has to raise their hand before we risk American lives."

 Nobody did.
 Inside the Situation Room, the analyst who was barely known outside the close-knit intelligence world took his place alongside the nation's top security officials, the household names and well-known faces of Washington.

 An agonizing 40 minutes after Navy SEALs stormed the compound, the report came back: Bin Laden was dead.